Omar al-Bayoumi

-Omar al-Bayoumi (عمر البيومي) is a Saudi national with alleged links to two of the 9/11 hijackers in the United States, Nawaf al-Hazmi and Khalid al-Mihdhar.
-There are conflicting views of al-Bayoumi's role.
+Omar Moustafa al-Bayoumi (عمر البيومي) is a Saudi national with verified links to two of the 9/11 hijackers in the United States, Nawaf al-Hazmi and Khalid al-Mihdhar, and Anwar al-Awlaki, a al-Qaeda key organizer, later leader of Al-Qaeda in the Arabian Peninsula.
+Evidence made public in August 2026, only examined after 2012 and not available to the 9/11 Commission, shows that al-Bayoumi had links to Saudi government officials in the Ministry of Islamic Affairs.
+Saudi Arabia claims that al-Bayoumi is not its agent.